Marcia Servilia: Family

 Servilia's father was Quintus Marcius Barea Soranus, a prominent Roman Senator and her mother may have been from the gens Servilia.
 Servilia's paternal uncle was the Roman Senator Quintus Marcius Barea Sura, who was a friend to the future Roman Emperor Vespasian.
 Her paternal cousins were Marcia (mother of Ulpia Marciana and of future Roman Emperor Trajan) and Marcia Furnilla (the second wife of the future Roman Emperor Titus).
 Her paternal grandfather Quintus Marcius Barea Soranus was Suffect Consul in 34 and twice Proconsul of Africa.

 Life

 Servilia had a loving relationship with her father.
 She had married the Senator Gaius Annius Pollio, who was accused of treason in 37.
 In 65 he was exiled on Roman Emperor Nero's orders.

 Tacitus describes Servilia as ‘young and imprudent’.
-The historian states that Servilia was inconsolable, about her husband and was worried about her elderly father's fate.
-In 66, Servilia and Annius Pollio were executed on Nero's orders on the charge of consulting sorcerers ostensibly to find out her father's fate.
+The historian states that Servilia was inconsolable about her husband and was worried about her elderly father's fate.
+In 66, Servilia and her husband Annius Pollio were executed on Nero's orders on the charge of consulting sorcerers ostensibly to find out her father's fate.